NREL/resstock/measures/ResStockArguments/README.md

 **Water Heater: Standby Loss**

 The standby loss of water heater.
 Only applies to space-heating boilers.
-If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#combi-boiler-w-storage'>Combi Boiler w/ Storage</a>) is used.
+If auto or not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#combi-boiler-w-storage'>Combi Boiler w/ Storage</a>) is used.

 - **Name:** ``water_heater_standby_loss``
 - **Type:** ``String``